 If you’re scared of heights, they have virtual reality at the base of the Needle you can do instead.

-You can purchase food & beverages as well as Seattle swag at their gift shop.
+You can purchase food & drinks on their observatory deck.
+They currently do not have a full service restaurant however.
 We grabbed some ice cream at the top.
-They also have a bar if that’s more your thing. 😉
+They also have a bar and lounge if that’s more your thing. 😉

 Pricing & info here.

 We took a fun ride through the city on the monorail near the base of Space Needle.
 One of the stops is the shopping plaza.
 I personally don’t like to spend my time shopping on vacation, unless what I’m buying is unique to that location.. but that’s just me.

 A fun ride from the Space Needle.
 Departs approximately every 10 minutes.